RoadieHQ/marketing-site/content/docs/integrations/snyk/index.md

 ## Connect Roadie to Snyk

 To get an API token, you need to sign up for a Snyk account.
-Within this account, you will need to obtain following:
+Within this account, you will need to obtain the following:

  * API token
  * Organization Name